Keeley Hawes: Career

 In 2021, Hawes appeared in the Russell T. Davis five-part drama It's a Sin as Valerie Tozer.
 The series follows five 18-year-olds who move to London in 1981 and have their lives turned upside down by the AIDS crisis.
 It aired on Channel 4 and on HBO Max in the United States.
-Critics and viewers described her performance in the final episode as "outstanding and magnificent" and a "masterclass".
-Similarly, the Radio Times described her performance as "stunning" and "heartbreaking".
+Critics and viewers praised her performance in the final episode as "outstanding and magnificent" and a "masterclass".
+Similarly, the Radio Times described her performance as "stunning" and "heartbreaking."
 Critics and viewers also expressed their desire for Hawes to win BAFTAs for her performance.
 The following month, Hawes appeared as actress Patricia Neal in 2021 film To Olivia, which revolves around her marriage to Roald Dahl and the death of their daughter.

 In June 2022, Hawes appeared in a leading role as Dr. Susannah Zellaby in Sky Max science fiction horror drama The Midwich Cuckoos based on the novel of the same name.

+In 2025, Hawes starred in The Assassin, a crime thriller television series created by Harry and Jack Williams with Freddie Highmore, for Amazon Prime Video.